SUN COMMUNITY SCHOOLS

 • Reynolds Middle School: Every Friday 4-5:30

-Hours of operations (hours change in the summer)
+(hours change in the summer)

 • Our youth face many challenges.
 We work to eliminate disparities through systems change and to support our students from birth to high school graduation to foster positive cultural identity and academic success.